opendatasoft/ods-documentation/source/sourcing_and_processing_data/sourcing_data.rst

 This method consists in connecting the platform to:

 * either a remote server via its URL, to import files stored on this remote server
-* or, a remote data source exposing data records over an HTTP API
+* or, a remote data source exposing data records over an API

 .. admonition:: Scheduling updates and pushing real-time data
    :class: note